 What if I am not satisfied with the outcome?

 The majority of matters are resolved at this stage.
-However, if you remain unhappy you are free to write to us again to set out your concerns and we will then arrange for a further review to take place by one of our complaint handling partners.
-We ask that you contact us within 14 working days from the receipt of our investigation response
+However, if you remain unhappy you are free to contact us again to set out your concerns and we will then arrange for a further review to take place by one of our complaint handling partners.
+We ask that you contact us within 14 working days from the receipt of our investigation response.

 We will let you know the result of this review within 14 working days of receiving your request for a review.
 At this time we will write to you confirming our final decision on your complaint and explaining the reasons.